kbralten/pynq_to_zynq/loopback/loopback_step3.md

       * **Regenerate:** Right-click and select **Generate Output Products** (ensure Synthesis is checked).
       * **Bitstream:** You **must** run **Generate Bitstream** again because resetting the products wiped the previous implementation.
    8. **In Linux:** Copy the new verified XSA over.
-   9. **Re-Import:** Run petalinux-config \--get-hw-description ... again.
+   9. **Re-Import:** Run petalinux-config --get-hw-description ... again.
 This extracts the new Makefile into the build system.
    10. **Build:** Run petalinux-build.

-   Troubleshooting: QEMU "struct sched\_attr" ErrorIf the build fails with redefinition of ‘struct sched\_attr’, your Debian host headers are conflicting with QEMU's internal code.
-This happens on newer Linux distributions.**The Fix:**
+   Troubleshooting: QEMU "struct sched_attr" Error

+   If the build fails with redefinition of ‘struct sched_attr’, your Debian host headers are conflicting with QEMU's internal code.
+This happens on newer Linux distributions.

+   **The Fix:**

-   1. Open the failing file in your text editor (replace \<PROJECT\_DIR\> with your path):
+   1. Open the failing file in your text editor (replace `<PROJECT_DIR>` with your path):
+      ```bash
-      nano \<PROJECT\_DIR\>/build/tmp/work/x86\_64-linux/qemu-xilinx-native/8.2.7+git/git/linux-user/syscall.c
+      nano <PROJECT_DIR>/build/tmp/work/x86_64-linux/qemu-xilinx-native/8.2.7+git/git/linux-user/syscall.c
+      ```

-   2. Use Ctrl+W to search for struct sched\_attr.
+   2. Use Ctrl+W to search for struct sched_attr.
-   3. Comment out the entire struct definition (approximately 8-10 lines) by surrounding it with /\* and \*/.
+   3. Comment out the entire struct definition (approximately 8-10 lines) by surrounding it with /* and */.
-      * *Reason:* The system header /usr/include/linux/sched/types.h already defines this, so QEMU doesn't need to redefine it.
+      * *Reason:* The system header `/usr/include/linux/sched/types.h` already defines this, so QEMU doesn't need to redefine it.
    4. Save (Ctrl+O) and Exit (Ctrl+X).
    5. Immediately run petalinux-build again.
 (Do not run clean, or it will revert your changes).